 2-Semester Course

-Precalculus is a comprehensive course that weaves together previous study of algebra, geometry, and functions into a preparatory course for calculus.
-The course focuses on the mastery of critical skills and exposure to new skills necessary for success in subsequent math courses.
+Precalculus Honors is a comprehensive course that weaves together previous study of algebra, geometry, and functions into a preparatory course for calculus.
+Focus on the mastery of critical skills and exposure to new skills necessary for success in subsequent math courses.
+The first semester includes linear, quadratic, exponential, logarithmic, radical, polynomial, and rational functions; systems of equations; and conic sections.
+The second semester covers trigonometric ratios and functions; inverse trigonometric functions; applications of trigonometry, including vectors and laws of cosine and sine; polar functions and notation; and arithmetic of complex numbers.

 Probability and Statistics (Grades 6-8 Only)